Chair of the FEM 2019 Organizing committee

 Vice-chair of the FEM 2019 Organizing committee

-Jan Sverre Sandstad, Senior Geologist, Geological Survey of Norway (NGU)
+Jan Sverre Sandstad, Senior Geologist, Team Leader Mineral Resources Geological Survey of Norway (NGU)

-Jan Sverre Sandstad is Senior Geologist in the Mineral Resource team at the Geological Survey of Norway.
+Jan Sverre Sandstad is Team Leader in the Mineral Resource team at the Geological Survey of Norway.
 He received his M.Sc. in ore geology from the Norwegian Technical University (NTH), now NTNU, in 1981.
 His main scientific interests include sediment-hosted Cu, orogenic gold and VMS deposits, as well as the metallogeny of the Fennoscandian Shield.
-He is active in Nordic-Russian collaboration projects (FODD and FENGOT).
-Sandstad has extensive experience with regional-scale bedrock mapping, and was heavily involved in a regional mapping programme in Mozambique from 2002 to 2006.
-Currently he is leader of MINN – a 4-year mapping programme focussing on the mineral resources in North-Norway.
+He is active in Nordic-Russian collaboration projects (FODD).
+Sandstad has extensive experience with regional-scale bedrock mapping, and was heavily involved in a regional mapping programme in Mozambique.
+He was leader of MINN – a mapping programme focussing on the mineral resources in North-Norway (2011-15).

 Dr. Tobias Bauer, Associate Professor, Luleå University of Technology, Sweden